See my guide on how to use an Instant Pot.

 - Can I make carnitas in the Instant Pot?
 Yes!
 You’ll love my Instant Pot Carnitas recipe!

 Carnitas can be used to make shredded pork tacos, enchiladas, or quesadillas.
-Try carnitas as a topping for nachos, or serve them in a burrito bowl or salad.
+Try adding it to nachos, or serve in a burrito bowl or salad.
 Or keep it simple and serve carnitas alongside rice, beans and guacamole for a quick meal.